praveek/launch.en/help/extension-reference/web/privacy/overview.md

 ---
-title: Adobe Privacy Extension
+title: Adobe Privacy Extension Overview
-seo-title: Adobe Privacy Extension in Adobe Experience Platform Launch
-description: The Adobe Privacy extension provides functionality for collecting and removing user IDs assigned to end users by Adobe solutions
-seo-description: Adobe Privacy Extension in Adobe Experience Platform Launch
+description: Learn about the Adobe Privacy extension in Adobe Experience Platform Launch.
 ---

-# Adobe Privacy Extension
+# Adobe Privacy extension overview

 The Adobe Privacy extension provides functionality for collecting and removing user IDs assigned to end users by Adobe solutions.